maticortesr/widom_python_ml/README.md

-# widom_python_ml
+# Python ML Workshop
-Workshop covering ml techniques in python
+Workshop covering regressions, classification and clustering in python.
+Led by Prof. Widom from Stanford.